plasmacel/makekit/MANUAL.md

 ## Build

-To build a source with a valid `CMakeLists.txt` open the command line terminal, navigate to the source directory and use `mk make release`.
+To build a source with a valid `CMakeLists.txt` open the command line terminal, navigate to the source directory and use `mk make BUILD_TYPE`.
+If you want to create a build system configuration without executing it, use `mk config BUILD_TYPE`.

 ## Commands